-The Audit Committee considers its relationship with the Auditors to be good and there have been no disagreements.
-The Audit Committee has reviewed the non-audit tax services provided by Deloitte to the Company and is of the view that auditor independence has not been compromised as a consequence of such fees.
-Fees incurred with Deloitte for audit and non-audit services in the two most recently completed financial years are as disclosed in the following table.
+The Audit Committee considers its relationship with Davidson to be good and there have been no disagreements.
+Fees incurred with the auditors for audit and non-audit services in the two most recently completed financial years are as disclosed in the following table.

-Nature of Services Fees Paid and/or Accrued for Deloitte services provided during the Year ended December 31, 2023 Fees Paid and/or Accrued for Deloitte services provided during the Year ended December 31, 2022
+Nature of Services Fees Paid and/or accrued for Davidson services provided during the year ended December 31, 2024 Fees Paid and/or accrued for Deloitte services provided during the year ended December 31, 2023

-Audit Fees (1) \$145,740 \$181,750
+Audit Fees (1) \$60,000 \$145,740

 Audit Related Fees - -

-Tax Fees (2) \$7,346 \$3,839
+Tax Fees (2) - \$7,346

-All Other Fees - -
+All Other Fees -

-Total \$153,086 \$185,589
+Total \$60,000 \$153,086